-Getting Around Georgia
+How to Get Around Georgia

 Most buses display their routes in both English and Georgian; there is usually a brief explanation of these routes at the stop as well.
 Buses in Tbilisi are monitored by and registered with Google Maps so arrival and commuting times are updated live.

 There is an extensive railway system linking much of Georgia.
-Trains are best for traveling greater distances between cities, but Georgian locomotive experiences can be a mixed bag.
+Trains are best for travelling greater distances between cities, but Georgian locomotive experiences can be a mixed bag.
 Some routes have fast, modern locomotives while some use clunking artifacts from the days of the Soviet Union.